mistydemeo/vox_explainer_history/article.md

 The coming seasons of warmer weather could also play a role in at least slowing down the virus.
 “Coronaviruses are winter viruses,” Fauci said.
 “When the weather is warm and moist, these viruses don’t spread as well as when the weather is cold and dry.”

 Finally, there’s the possibility the virus will simply die out.
 “Disease outbreaks are a bit like fires,” Resnick wrote.
 “The virus is the flame.
 Susceptible people are the fuel.
 Eventually, a fire burns itself out if it runs out of kindling.
 A virus outbreak will end when it stops finding susceptible people to infect.”

+Correction 3/2: A graphic in this piece previously misstated the percentage of cases in China that were not linked back to the Wuhan area.
+The graphic has been updated with the correct figure, 14 percent.